OpenSilver/OpenSilver/README.md

 ### 2. If you want to build the whole NuGet package (including the Runtime, the Compiler, the Simulator, etc.):

+Note: OpenSilver is separated into two NuGet package categories:
+* OpenSilver, OpenSilver.WorkInProgress and OpenSilver.UWPCompatible (which includes the Runtime and the Compiler)
+* OpenSilver.Simulator (which includes the Simulator)

 1. Clone this repository locally or download it as a ZIP archive and extract it on your machine
+2. Make sure to remove the "bin" and "obj" folders, if any.
+They can cause issues when building using the ".bat" files.
-2. Execute the .BAT file "restore-packages-opensilver.bat" or "restore-packages-cshtml5.bat" (depending on whether you are using OpenSilver or CSHTML5)
+3. Execute the .BAT file "restore-packages-opensilver.bat" or "restore-packages-cshtml5.bat" (depending on what package you want to build)
-3. Launch the "Developer Command Prompt for VS 2019" (or newer) from your Start Menu
+4. Launch the "Developer Command Prompt for VS 2019" (or newer) from your Start Menu
-4. Navigate with the command prompt to the folder "build" that is located inside the cloned repository
+5. Navigate with the command prompt to the folder "build" that is located inside the cloned repository
-5. Launch the .BAT file "build-nuget-package-OpenSilver-alpha.bat" or "build-nuget-package-CSHTML5-alpha.bat" (depending on whether you are using OpenSilver or CSHTML5)
+6. Launch the .BAT file "build-nuget-package-OpenSilver-alpha.bat", "build-nuget-package-OpenSilver.Simulator-alpha.bat" or "build-nuget-package-CSHTML5-alpha.bat" (depending on what package you want to build)
-6. When asked, enter a version number (if you are unsure about which version number to enter, look at the latest version number in the "Version History" [here](https://www.nuget.org/packages/OpenSilver) and [here](https://www.nuget.org/packages/cshtml5), and increment by 1, or just enter any number)
+7. When asked, enter a version number (if you are unsure about which version number to enter, look at the latest version number in the "Version History" [here](https://www.nuget.org/packages/OpenSilver) and [here](https://www.nuget.org/packages/cshtml5), and increment by 1, or just enter any number)

 Wait for the compilation to finish.
 The generated NuGet packages are created inside the "build\output\XXXXX" directory.